paolorechia/openimagegenius/README.md

 1. Most people are instead interested in running Stable Diffusion quickly and cheaply.
 2. In the cloud, you cannot do it cheaply and quickly, e.g, you need to over-provision GPU resources which are expensive.
 3. Many people execute it locally, and a wide range of open source repositories have emerged.
 Anyone that owns a GPU with about 4GB of RAM can use a fork of the stable diffusion web UI to run it locally.
+Here's an example repository with tons of features: https://github.com/AUTOMATIC1111/stable-diffusion-webui

 This was nonetheless a very interesting project to develop, which provided good experience in many ways.